-Because occupations involving physical labor dominate the local economy, Stanfield - Echo is generally considered to be a blue-collar town.
-37.63% of the Stanfield - Echo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stanfield - Echo is a blue-collar town, with 37.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stanfield - Echo is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Stanfield - Echo who work in office and administrative support (13.13%), management occupations (11.25%), and sales jobs (9.56%).

-Stanfield - Echo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Stanfield - Echo does not have a public transit system used by locals to get to and from work.

 In Stanfield - Echo, just 9.86% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.